tejhande/tejhande/README.md

 ## Projects
 Let me walk you through some of the projects that showcase my skills and passion for development:

-- **FoodOrderingApp**: A dynamic web application for food ordering, providing users with a seamless experience to explore and order their favorite dishes.
+- **Food Ordering App**: A dynamic web application for food ordering, providing users with a seamless experience to explore and order their favorite dishes.
 [Check it out](https://windspeed.vercel.app/)
 - **Landing Page**: A visually stunning landing page designed to captivate visitors and convey essential information about a product or service.
 [Take a look](https://marsstrong.vercel.app/)
 - **Portfolio**: My personal portfolio website, where I showcase my projects, skills, and achievements as a developer.
 [Visit now](https://tejashande.vercel.app/)